irinadel/Db2whc/br.md

 ## IBM Cloud
 {: #ibm_cloud_br}

 Up to the the last 7 snapshots (whether taken by IBM or the clients) are retained by default.
 Snapshot backups are encrypted and stored in block storage local to the {{site.data.keyword.dashdbshort_notm}} system.
 Snapshot backups are free of charge.
-For information about disaster recovery (DR) backups that are not stored locally, see https://cloud.ibm.com/docs/Db2whc?topic=Db2whc-dr.
+For information about disaster recovery (DR) backups that are not stored locally, see [Disaster Recovery](https://cloud.ibm.com/docs/Db2whc?topic=Db2whc-dr).

 ## Amazon Web Services
 {: #aws_br}